MetaMudraGames/.github/CONTRIBUTING.md

 # Contributing to MetaMudra Games

-We invite researchers and developers to contribute to the evolution of MetaDramas.
-We are particularly interested in:
-* **Safety Guardrails:** Engineering better filters to prevent harmful AI hallucinations.
+We welcome collaboration from the scientific and developer communities.

+### Research Focus Areas
+* **Safety Frameworks:** Improving adversarial narrative filters.
+* **Neuro-Cognitive Feedback:** Analyzing player responses to autonomous designers.
-* **Prompt Optimization:** Improving the "Game Designer" logic for more coherent emergent narratives.
+* **Prompt Optimization:** Enhancing the coherence of emergent personas.

-* **Psychological Impact Studies:** Feedback on human-AI interaction dynamics.
+### Rules for Contribution
+1. **Safety First:** All contributions must prioritize the psychological safety of the player.
+2. **Scientific Rigor:** Changes to core prompt logic should be documented with a clear intent.

-All contributions are released under the Apache License 2.0.
-By contributing, you agree to maintain the scientific and safety-first standards of the organization.
+3. **Licensing:** By contributing, you agree that your work will be released under the Apache License 2.0.